bearro/PACman/README.md

 ## update

-where it all began, "pacman update" searches for your pacd/pac-cli executibles in the current directory, ~/.paccore, and $PATH.
-It will prompt to install in the first directory found containing both pacd and pac-cli.
+where it all began, "pacman update" searches for your pacglobald/pacglobal-cli executibles in the current directory, ~/.pacglobal, and $PATH.
+It will prompt to install in the first directory found containing both pacglobald and pacglobal-cli.
 Multiple wallet directories are not supported.
-The script assumes the host runs a single instance of pacd.
+The script assumes the host runs a single instance of pacglobald.

 ## restart

-"pacman restart [now]" restarts (or starts) pacd.
-Searches for pac-cli/pacd the current directory, ~/.paccore, and $PATH.
+"pacman restart [now]" restarts (or starts) pacglobald.
+Searches for pacglobal-cli/pacglobald the current directory, ~/.pacglobal, and $PATH.
 It will prompt to restart if not given the optional 'now' argument.

 <a href="#restart-1">screencap</a>

 ## status

-"pacman status" interrogates the locally running pacd and displays its status
+"pacman status" interrogates the locally running pacglobald and displays its status

 <a href="#status-1">screencap</a>